KRQE: News operation

 In 1987, with Andrew Hebenstreit in control of KGGM-TV's affairs, the station made a major push to improve its news product and ratings.
 The highest-profile addition was Dick Knipfing, a veteran Albuquerque anchor who had started his career at KGGM-TV but became famous and popular at KOAT and later worked at KOB until being fired in 1986.
 Initial response to Knipfing's debut and an accompanying newscast relaunch was positive: in the Albuquerque metropolitan area, KGGM edged ahead of KOB in 10 p.m. news ratings, but KGGM's lack of signal coverage parity with KOB and KOAT in outlying areas meant that it remained third in the full market.
 It bought a news helicopter, a sign of the station's desire to challenge KOB and KOAT.
 KOAT hired Knipfing again in 1989, and ratings momentum was lost, with the station suffering year-over-year declines across all of its newscasts and canceling its 5 p.m. report.
 Under Lee, the station reinstated a 5:30 p.m. early evening news as an alternative to KOB and KOAT at 6, beating KOB's broadcast of NBC Nightly News.

 Bill Anderson became KRQE's general manager in 1999, beginning a 25-year run with the station.
 In 2000, KRQE rehired Knipfing (though he could not appear on air until 2001 due to a non-compete clause) and relaunched its newscasts as KRQE News 13.
 A new "newsplex", a combination newsroom and studio costing $1 million, was built in one of the former soundstages.
 In the years that followed, KRQE experienced a steady increase in its news ratings, culminating in a late news sweeps victory in November 2004 and the station being number-one in revenue for the year.
 Knipfing retired in 2014, culminating a 51-year career in Albuquerque TV news.

 By 2022, KRQE had the most total viewers at 10 p.m., but in the demographic of viewers aged 25–54, it was a close second to KOAT, which won most other time periods.

-Fox New Mexico
+Second subchannel

 With its purchase of KASA, KRQE replaced KOB as that station's news provider in late 2006.
 A morning newscast from 7 to 9 a.m. debuted on September 16, 2013.
 The station also airs a lifestyle program, New Mexico Living, at 9 a.m.